 If you answered yes to any of the above, the IQA and the WIQN will benefit you.
 For more information please email email@example.com

-To promote networking amongst women within the extractive industry and to encourage and create opportunities for personal and professional development.
+To promote networking amongst women in the extractive industry and to encourage and create opportunities for personal and professional development.

 #1 Acknowledge and celebrate women's contribution to the extractive industry

 #2 Create a platform to further enhance women's involvement in and contribution to the extractive industry.